Skip to main content

 Three tables block UPDATE + DELETE at the DB level via Postgres triggers:

-Mutation against these tables fails at the DB role level — even superuser writes are rejected unless the operator-side vorel role explicitly bypasses for retention sweeps + the right-to-erasure path.
+Mutation against these tables fails at the DB role level: even superuser writes are rejected unless a dedicated operator-side database role explicitly bypasses for retention sweeps + the right-to-erasure path.

 Right to access (PDPL Art.
 15 / GDPR Art.
 15)